 The Taylor GS Mini has one of those traditional looks of an acoustic guitar.
-Although, it’s slightly thinner compared to full-sized guitars which are just14 3/8” wide.
+Although, it’s slightly thinner compared to full-sized guitars, which are just 14 3/8” wide.
 Because of this size, it makes children and even adults feel comfortable playing this guitar even while they’re standing or sitting in a chair.

 How It Sound

-Personal Opinion about Taylor Gs Mini
+Personal Opinion About Taylor Gs Mini

-Comparing Taylor GS Mini vs. Taylor BT2 Baby
+Comparing Taylor GS Mini Vs. Taylor BT2 Baby

-Pros of Taylor GS Mini
+Pros Of Taylor GS Mini

-Although the GS Mini already sounds really good to you by now, here are some quick pros about this guitar:
+Although the GS Mini already sounds good to you by now, here are some quick pros about this guitar:

 • The sound quality feels like you’re playing a full-sized guitar.